fkemps/FortiPoC-Toolkit-for-GCP/README.md

 To control the FortiPoC instances you can use the `gcpcmd.sh` script.
 This allows you to Build, Start, Stop, Delete and list FortiPoC instances.

-Building will be fully automatic per provided config file and FortiPoC will be running with PoC-definitions loaded and VMimages prefetched including the documentation.
+Building will be fully automatic per provided config file.
+FortiPoC's will be running with e.g. PoC-definitions loaded, VM images plus documentation prefetched, guest/guest account enabled, GUI title set and optionally a PoC-definition launched.

 ```
 (Version: 2019111101)